Seeed-Studio/wiki-documents/docs/Get-Wio-RP2040-mini-Dev-Board-started-with-Machine-Learning-using-Arduino.md

 ```
 **Note:**
 Problems with installing the CLI?
 Please check [Installation and troubleshooting](https://docs.edgeimpulse.com/docs/cli-installation) for more reference.
-## Start with Arduino and Edge Impulse  [¶](https://wiki.seeedstudio.com/Wio-Terminal-TinyML-EI-1/#connecting-to-edge-impulse)
+## Start with Arduino and Edge Impulse
 With all the software in place, it's time to connect the development board to Arduino and Edge Impulse.
-### 1. Connect the development board to your computer[¶](https://wiki.seeedstudio.com/Wio-Terminal-TinyML-EI-1/#1-connect-the-development-board-to-your-computer)
+### 1. Connect the development board to your computer
 Connect Wio RP2040 mini Dev Board to your computer.
 ### 2. Create a new project on Edge Impulse
 I have created a new project named "paper_rock" on **Edge Impulse**.